rygwdn/obsidian-mcp-plugin/SECURITY.md

 # Security, Privacy and Permissions

 This document provides detailed information about security implications, permissions, and data privacy considerations when using the Obsidian MCP Plugin.

 ## Security Considerations

 This plugin provides external systems with access to your Obsidian vault contents through the Local REST API plugin.
-Please review the following security implications carefully before use.
+Please review the security implications carefully before use.

 ### Network Security

 - The MCP endpoint is exposed via the Local REST API plugin on your local machine
 - By default, connections are only accepted from localhost (127.0.0.1)
 - The Local REST API uses HTTPS with a self-signed certificate by default for all communications
 - External connections require explicit configuration in the Local REST API plugin settings, which you should only enable if you fully understand the security implications

 ### Authentication